You will learn not just how to properly cook ground beef but everything about it and why this is so important.

 If you see 80/20 ground beef, this is usually ground chuck.
 The fattier cuts of meat, such as 73/27, is most likely made using the plate cut, which comes from the underbelly of the cow and is tough and fatty.

 If you’re lucky enough to find cheap ground beef, consider yourself very lucky.
 Ground beef has become increasingly expensive, with the leanest varieties costing $5 or more per pound.

 Granted, this is a less expensive price than steak.
 This is because ground beef is often made from trimmings of other cuts, such as chuck or sirloin.

 Ground beef mostly comes from the following cuts: chuck, round, sirloin, plate, and flank.

 Ground beef is actually just steak/roast cuts that are ground.
-It might be the trimmings from these cuts that are left over after roasts are cut for sale.
+The trimmings from these cuts might be left over after roasts are cut for sale.

 If you want whole cuts, you can pick out your own roast and have it freshly ground at the store.

 What are the types of ground beef?